 Last Updated: May 4, 2021

 Fraudulent Employment Data in Mortgage Loan Applications Cause Risks — for Industry, Lenders and Borrowers

 Flight instructors teach new pilots the importance of checking their flight instruments before take-off.
-For each flight, they are instructed to go through the same checkpoints and protocols — every, single, time.
+They are instructed to go through the same checkpoints and protocols for each flight — every single time.
 Why?
-Because while in-flight, it is vital that they trust their equipment.
+Because while in-flight, they must trust their equipment.
 In other words, they need all the data collected and delivered to the cockpit to be as informed as possible.